 Posted on August 10, 2021

-Anyone who uses a PC is familiar with the not-so-quiet whirring of the fans in the background.
+When it comes to cooling a computer, anyone who uses a PC is familiar with the not-so-quiet whirring of the fans in the background.
 Laptop or desktop, all home computers use fans for cooling.
-But when it comes to embedded computers, things are a bit different.
+But when it comes to embedded computers, fanless cooling makes things a bit different.

 Fanless embedded PCs have been available in the market for a while now, powering industrial applications in harsh environments.
 The lack of a fan reduces maintenance needs and allows the system to draw less power – important considerations in the industrial space.